-Paragraphs A and B refer: Separate schedules may be used to identify the animals and semen certified.
-The schedule(s) must contain the same information as that required in paragraphs A and B and paragraphs A and B must be annotated "See attached schedule".
-Each page of the schedule(s) must bear a page number and the health certificate reference number and must be signed, dated and stamped by the Official Veterinarian (OV).
+Paragraph I refers: A separate schedule may be used to identify the animals certified.
+This schedule must contain the same information as that required in paragraph I and paragraph I must be annotated "See attached schedule".
+Each page of the schedule must bear a page number and the health certificate reference number and must be signed, dated and stamped by the Official Veterinarian (OV).

-The schedule(s) must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule(s) and certificate.
-The top stapled corner of the schedule(s) and certificate should be folded over and stamped also.
-Any blank spaces in the schedule(s) or in paragraphs A and B must be deleted with diagonal lines.
+The schedule must be stapled inside the health certificate and the OV should "fan" and stamp over the pages of the schedule and certificate.
+The top stapled corner of the schedule and certificate should be folded over and stamped also.
+Any blank spaces in the schedule or in paragraph I must be deleted with diagonal lines.